donaldking/examyikes/README.md

-# examyikes
+# ExamYikes
 BlackSwan iOS Fever Release by Donald King

-Approach for ExamYikes!
+# Approach for ExamYikes!

-Third party library
+# Third party library

 •	I’ve used cocoapods dependency management to support with boilerplate routine like network requests.
 For this I’ve used AFNetworking 2.5.3